historic-trails/website/sites/lanesfield-school.md

   image-url="lanesfield-school.jpg"
 %}
 ### The Lanesfield School as Representative of One-Room Schoolhouses
-The Lanesfield School suffered many of the same issues that other one-room schoolhouses faced.
+The Lanesfield School suffered many of the same issues faced by other one-room schoolhouses.
 In 1870 the school had sixty-nine students enrolled (from ages five to twenty), but only had an average attendance of fifty-one.
-In 1897 the county superintendent stated that the schoolhouse was in disrepair which sparked a major cleanup effort by the town. [^NRF3] Despite these difficulties, the school played an essential role in the community.
-In addition to its educational functions the building also served as a community meeting place, polling station, and even a venue for school reunions.[^NRF4]
+In 1897 the county superintendent stated that the schoolhouse was in disrepair--sparking a major cleanup effort by the town.[^NRF3] Despite these difficulties, the school played an essential role in the community.
+In addition to its educational functions, the building also served as a community meeting place, polling station, and even a venue for school reunions.[^NRF4]
 ### Lightning  Strikes in 1903
-In a dramatic turn of events, the school building burned down in 1903 after being struck by lightining.
+In a dramatic turn of events, the school building burned down in 1903 after being struck by lightning.
 Only the stone foundation of the building remained.
 After some timely reconstructive efforts, the school was largely in use again by 1904.[^NRF5]
 ### The End of the One-Room Schoolhouse
  In the 1940s and 1950s many Kansas rural schools were closing their doors.
 With enrollment dropping, it made more financial sense to send children to larger schools with better facilities.
-The Lanesfield School was combined with Round Oak and Splinterville School in 1950.[^NRF6] The town of Lanesfield began to decline in the late 1950s and early 1960s and the school eventual closed its doors in 1963 after being in use for 93 years.[^NRF7]
+The Lanesfield School was combined with Round Oak and Splinterville School in 1950.[^NRF6] The town of Lanesfield began to decline in the late 1950s and early 1960s and, in 1963, the school closed its doors after 93 years of service.[^NRF7]
 {% include figure.html
   class="img-right"
   width="33%"
-  caption="Visiting children learn about life in one-room schoolhouse at Lanesfield School. [source](https://www.jcprd.com/435/Lanesfield-Historic-Site)" image-url="lanesfield-school-inside.jpeg"
+  caption="Students on a field trip learn about life in one-room schoolhouse at Lanesfield School. [source](https://www.jcprd.com/435/Lanesfield-Historic-Site)" image-url="lanesfield-school-inside.jpeg"
 %}